ckathroju/KiddyBank_ElleHacks2021/README.md

 # ElleHacks

-This is a project for the elle hacks hackathon.
+This is a project for the Elle Hacks hackathon.

-Hello,